huchanwei123/Computer-Vision/Proj2_Panorama_Stitching/results/index.md

     * After we finish above, we can run `TransformationTester.m` to stitch two related images!
 Refer to 'My Result ---> Stitch two images!

     * Finally, I worked on stitching multiple images which is stitching in ordered sequence(IMPORTANT!
-MUST be ordered), my code is as following:
+MUST be ordered).
+I choose a reference image, and then use Affine transform to transform each coordinate to reference coordinate.
+My code is as following:

               T=eye(3);
               if(currentFrameIndex<refFrameIndex)